microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 **A lightweight library for building performant, memory-efficient, standards-compliant Web Components.**

-* Provides a thin layer of opinion on top of [Web Components](https://www.fast.design/docs/resources/why-web-components), lifting the level of abstraction just enough to make it easier and faster to [build components]((#building-components)).
+* Provides a thin layer of opinion on top of [Web Components](https://www.fast.design/docs/resources/why-web-components), lifting the level of abstraction just enough to make it easier and faster to [build components](#building-components).
 * Use this library when you want to create new custom web components.

 To install the `fast-element` library, use either `npm` or `yarn`: